keithallatt/CustomIDE/README.md

 ---

+## IMPORTANT:

+There is a feature for plugins.
+Any plugins you choose to add, you do at your own risk.
+These plugins are neither checked nor verified, and run with full access to your system.
+The goal with the plugins is for users to add their own, and potentially share if they want to.
+Make sure you understand what each plugin does and how it can potentially affect your system.

+---

 Currently, the IDE only has a dark mode (a programmer favourite), but also currently comes with 2 themes.

 ![current_ide](readme_assets/current_sample_main.png?)